Julius-Java/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - changes the owner of the file hello to betty 4-empty - creates an empty file called hello
-5-execute - adds execute permission to the owner of the file hello 6-multiple_permissions adds execute permission to the owner and group owner, and read only permission to the rest of the users
+5-execute - adds execute permission to the owner of the file hello 6-multiple_permissions - adds execute permission to the owner and group owner, and read only permission to the rest of the users
+7-everybody - adds x permission to the owner, the group owner, and other users of the file hello